 The day starts at 10am and ends at about 4pm.
 There is a break of about 45 minutes for lunch, and we recommend you bring lunch with you as there are no shops immediately nearby.
-Please see here for a map of how to find the boat, including a map.
-A map is also available here, and the postcode is TW11 9NN for the Teddington (West) side of the river or TW10 7QA on the Ham (East) side.
+Please click here for a map of how to find the boat.
+The postcode is TW11 9NN for the Teddington (West) side of the river or TW10 7QA on the Ham (East) side.
 There is very limited parking on Ferry road, although several streets near the lock in Teddington have free parking, as does Riverside Drive on the Ham side of the river.
-The Lock is a 15 minute walk from Teddington rail station, which has frequent trains from central London.
+The Lock is a 15 minute walk from Teddington railway station, which has frequent trains from central London.

 What should we bring?

 Wear clothes suitable for being outdoors, including footwear for rough terrain.
 Trainers, walking boots, wellies or similar are fine.
 You can leave any excess clothing or other unneeded items on the boat.
 Bring a packed lunch: all learners and teachers eat together on deck (or in the saloon if weather is bad).
 Bring something to write with, and notebooks can be useful, although we don’t base teaching and learning on written material in particular.

 We provide tea and coffee for adults, and squash for children, and toilets.
 We provide all equipment and teaching materials, including printouts and clipboards if necessary.
 We take responsibility for all safety issues on board the boat, and in the local environment, provided you follow our explicit instructions.

 The River Thames Boat Project works with a team of fantastic volunteer teachers and boat crew, with one professional education coordinator.
 Most education volunteers have a teaching background.
 We are not DBS checked as we do not ever expect to take sole charge of children, nor be left alone with them.
 All volunteers are fully trained and adhere to a volunteer code of conduct.